Health and Safety

 General admission prices are a suggested contribution; pay what you wish.
 Ticketed exhibitions require a separate ticket at a set price (includes general admission).
 See our Tickets page for more information on admission and ticket types.

 We strongly recommend booking tickets online ahead of time.
-A limited number of same-day timed tickets are available for purchase on-site, on a first-come, first-served basis.
+A limited number of same-day tickets are available for purchase on-site, on a first-come, first-served basis.
 Visit our ticket FAQ for more information.

 When is the Museum Shop open?